 15. Temporary Fill

 All temporary fill shall be stabilized to prevent its eroding into waters of the U.S. where it is not authorized.
+Temporary fill must be placed in a manner that will prevent it from being eroded by expected high flows.

 Unconfined temporary fill authorized for discharge into waters of the U.S. (e.g., temporary stream crossings) shall consist of material that minimizes impacts to water quality (e.g. washed stone, stone, etc.).

 Appropriate measures must be taken to maintain normal downstream flows and minimize flooding to the maximum extent practicable, when temporary structures, work, and discharges of dredged or fill material, including cofferdams, are necessary for construction activities, access fills, or dewatering of construction sites.
-Temporary fill must be placed in a manner that will prevent it from being eroded by expected high flows.
+Place materials in a location and manner that does not adversely impact surface or subsurface water flow into or out of the wetland.

-Temporary fill authorized for discharge into wetlands should be placed on geotextile fabric or other material (e.g., straw, rock) laid on the pre-construction wetland grade where practicable to minimize impacts and to facilitate restoration to the original grade.
+Temporary fill authorized for discharge into wetlands shall be placed on geotextile fabric or other material laid on the pre-construction wetland grade where practicable to minimize impacts and to facilitate restoration to the original grade.
 Construction mats are excluded from this requirement.

 Temporary fill shall be entirely removed and placed in their original location or disposed of at an upland site and suitably contained to prevent its subsequent erosion into waters of the U.S.

 Temporary fill, construction mats and corduroy roads are considered temporary only if they are removed as soon as they are no longer needed to construct the authorized work.
-A PCN is required if these are in place longer than 6 months.

 Construction debris and/or deteriorated materials shall not be located in waters of the U.S.